TinEye/tineyeservices_python/docs/index.rst

 .. currentmodule:: tineyeservices

-:mod:`tineyeservices` is a Python client for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
-MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
+:mod:`tineyeservices` is a Python client for the MatchEngine, MobileEngine, MulticolorEngine and WineEngine APIs.
+MatchEngine, MobileEngine, MulticolorEngine and WineEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.

 .. contents::